eduardofischermath/homemade_financial_instruments/ISSUES.md

 of the CDI), implement that computation correctly to match the behavior of the Brazil Central Bank's "Calculadora do cidadão".

+According to "Calculadora do cidadão", the rule is that the percentage would always affect the exponent, and not the resulting interest rate.
+For example, for dates January 2, 2020 and January 2, 2024, 100% of the CDI results in a correction factor of 1.36324865 (i. e., interest rate of 36.324865%) while 50% of the CDI results in a correction factor of 1.16760108 (i. e., interest rate of 16.760108%), and the relationship between these numbers is between the correction factors, which are close to the square of each other (due to daily compounding and rounding errors, I can only assume), while their interest rates are not obviously related.

 ## ISSUE #0047 OPEN

 Implement the concept of Macauley duration and of modified duration for